18F/raktabija/README.md

 Raktabija bootstraps a new AWS account with a vpc and autoscaling group containing a host that includes:

 * A [gocd](https://www.go.cd/) instance that can run terraform.
 All further changes to the AWS environment can be made through this mechanism.
-* Scripts run on a schedule from gocd to delete any AWS resources not included in [Chandika](https://github.com/18F/chandika)
+* Kali, a script run on a schedule from gocd to delete any AWS resources not included in [Chandika](https://github.com/18F/chandika).
+Currently we only delete EC2 instances but this will be extended to delete other resources over time.
+* A script that configures gocd with a pipeline for each system listed in Chandika for that AWS account.
+Each pipeline pulls from the `deploy` branch of the Git repository listed in Chandika, and runs a bash script called `deploy` on every change to that branch.

 In future, support will be added to run Chaos Monkey against the AWS account.